FundraisingUK Rescue

 Posted on 21/12/2022

 Abandoned on a freezing hillside in Wales just a month before Christmas, little foal Holly was at death’s door.
-Thankfully she was rescued and round-the-clock care from the team at World Horse Welfare means that Holly is now looking at a bright New Year and future ahead of her and she has been chosen as the face of the charity’s Christmas appeal.
+Thankfully she was rescued and round-the-clock care from the team at World Horse Welfare means that Holly is now looking at a bright New Year and future ahead of her.

 In November World Horse Welfare was alerted to Holly’s plight by a concerned member of the public.
 Tony Evans, a World Horse Welfare Field Officer, eventually discovered Holly in a clump of undergrowth – her little ears popped up when she heard the sound of the approaching quad bike.
 Holly’s mother was nowhere to be found and it is thought that she may have been on her own for around two weeks.
 She was very underweight and cold, and she would almost certainly have died had she spent another night on her own.